 - 18.3.
 If IFCPF determines that an Athlete does not have an Eligible Impairment, that Athlete: - 18.3.1. will not be permitted to attend an Evaluation Session; and - 18.3.2. will be allocated with Sport Class Not Eligible (NE) and designated with Sport Class Status Confirmed (C) by IFCPF. - 18.4.
 If another International Sport Federation has allocated an Athlete with Sport Class Not Eligible (NE) because the Athlete does not have an Eligible Impairment for CP-Football, the IFCPF may likewise do so without the need for the process detailed in Article 8 of these Classification Rules. - 18.5.
-An Athlete who is allocated Sport Class Not Eligible (NE) by IFCPF or a Classification Panel (if delegated by IFCPF) because that Athlete has has no right to request that such determination be reviewed by a second Classification Panel and will not be permitted to participate in any sport.
+An Athlete who is allocated Sport Class Not Eligible (NE) by IFCPF or a Classification Panel (if delegated by IFCPF) because that Athlete has - 18.5.1. an Impairment that is not an Eligible Impairment, or - 18.5.2. a Health Condition that is not an Underlying Health Condition, - has no right to request that such determination be reviewed by a second Classification Panel and will not be permitted to participate in any sport.